OrlandoDavila/web-sprint-challenge-applied-javascript/README.md

 1. What is the DOM?

+    The DOM (Document Object Model) is the interface between HTML/CSS & JavaScript.
+It is used to manipulate HTML tags that have been turned into a JS object.

 2. What is an event?

+    Events are code that run when a user is interacting with a website.

 3. What is an event listener?

+    An event listener waits for a particular event to occure such as a click, or a scroll with the mouse.
+Then, it preforms an action corresponding to the programmed event.

 4. Why would we convert a NodeList into an Array?

+    Since a NodeList is only Array-like, one is limited with how they would be able to manipulate the information within it.

 5. What is a component?

+    A component is a part of an element, usually a single modular peice of code which consist of HTML/CSS & JS.
+It is resuable and can stand alone.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.